 At Stride Gaming/Daub Alderney bingo sites such as Kitty Bingo, loyalty points are awarded for cash play – 10 for £1 played on bingo, 1 for £1 played on anything else.
 It is a 6 tier scheme but the lowest tier is for players who have never made a deposit.
 No information is given on site on how to progress through the levels, but we think the first two upgrades are based on lifetime deposits and the rest are discretionary.
 The higher levels get a one-off upgrade bonus and a higher rate of weekly cashback.
 Higher levels also get a few daily free spins and daily free cards and access to more free bingo rooms, but in both cases a recent deposit is required.
 A similar arrangement is in force at Stride Gaming/ Leapfrog sites such as King Jackpot but there the points are called BBs.

 Relax Gaming sites such as Bingo.com feature a bingo loyalty meter which can be filled by playing bingo and side games.
-When a players goes up a level they get a free spin on the Loyalty Wheel; prizes include free spins and bonuses.
+When a player goes up a level (each time they play through £20 on bingo) they get a free spin on the Loyalty Wheel; prizes include free spins and bonuses and get bigger and better as the higher levels are reached.

 White Hat Gaming sites such as Mainstage Bingo do not appear to have any kind of network loyalty or VIP plan